ansible-collections/community.zabbix/docs/ZABBIX_WEB_ROLE.md

 ### Overall Zabbix

 * `zabbix_web_version`: This is the version of zabbix.
-Default: 6.0.
-Can be overridden to 5.4, 5.2, 5.0, 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
+Default: The highest supported version for the operating system.
+Can be overridden to 6.0, 5.4, 5.2, 5.0, 4.4, 4.0, 3.4, 3.2, 3.0, 2.4, or 2.2.
 Previously the variable `zabbix_version` was used directly but it could cause [some inconvenience](https://github.com/dj-wasabi/ansible-zabbix-agent/pull/303).
 That variable is maintained by retrocompativility.
 * `zabbix_web_version_minor`: When you want to specify a minor version to be installed.
 RedHat only.
 Default set to: `*` (latest available)
 * `zabbix_repo`: Default: `zabbix`
   * `epel`: install agent from EPEL repo